What Is the Battle of Armageddon and How Long Will It Last?

 (Verse 18) Notice that John doesn’t leave out any particular class of people who’ll serve as food for the scavenging birds of the air.
 Everyone from king to slave who has come to oppose God and His people will be ravaged and will become a feast for the birds.

 (Verse 19) If you examine these last three verses, do you notice anything interesting?
 Look closely.
-Do you notice anything missing?
-It’s the most obvious part of this battle.
+What’s missing here is the actual battle.

 Verse 19 speaks of the armies who will gather in the Jezreel Valley also known as Valley of Megiddo.
 This is where we get the word Armageddon.